This hearty, filling, and wholesome vegetarian mushroom barley soup recipe is the perfect healthy option for a cold winter day.

-I normally use white button mushrooms.
+I normally use white button mushrooms for the soup.
 Feel free to mix and match with porcini mushrooms, portabella mushrooms, maitake mushrooms, and oyster or king trumpet mushrooms.

 As I wrote in my Buffalo Chickpea Chili recipe, I like to use Trader Joes mirepoix vegetable blend when a recipe calls for diced onion, celery, and carrot.
-This way you aren’t left with a ton of extra celery, and your eyes won’t hurt from chopping onions.
+This trick means you are not left with a ton of extra celery.
+And it prevents your eyes from hurting and watering while chopping onions.

-If you notice in the above recipe video that a few pieces of celery show up out of nowhere when I add the onion, this is why!
+If you notice in the above recipe video that a few pieces of celery show up out of nowhere when I add the onion, this is the reason why.

 Leftover mushrooms?
 Make homemade Mushroom Gravy